 When inputing data sets such as setting the price range, “Min” value automatically affects the starting value of the “Max” picker.

-Learn more in Pickers.
+Learn more in pickers.

 Providing feedback helps the user understand the results of a filter applied.
-There are two ways of providing feedback:
+There are two ways of providing feedback: in the navigation bar or in the toolbar.

 Use a number count next to the filter button to indicate the numbers of filters that have been applied.
 Sort and group do not affect the number count.